rs/rest-layer/README.md

 ## CORS

-REST Layer doesn't support CORS by internally but rely on external middleware to do so.
+REST Layer doesn't support CORS internally but relies on an external middleware to do so.
 You may use the [CORS](http://github.com/rs/cors) middleware to add CORS support to REST Layer if needed.
 Here is a basic example:

 ```go
 package main